 Identity and email protection

-The first layer usually starts with the mailboxes, accounts, and user behavior behind mailbox compromise, credential theft, ransomware, and exposure of confidential client material.
+The first layer usually starts with mailboxes, accounts, and user habits that create avoidable risk.

 Law Firms • Cybersecurity • Quebec

-If you run law firms and worry one weak mailbox, vendor login, or endpoint could disrupt the business or expose client files, identity documents, staff records, billing data, and confidential communications, this page shows where security work should start.
+If you run law firms and worry that one weak mailbox, login, or device could disrupt the business, this page shows where security work should start.

 Where exposure usually starts

-The first layer usually starts with the mailboxes, accounts, and user behavior behind mailbox compromise, credential theft, ransomware, and exposure of confidential client material.
+The first layer usually starts with mailboxes, accounts, and user habits that create avoidable risk.

-Devices and access paths around Microsoft 365, document management, scanners, secure remote access, laptops, and client correspondence need cleaner baselines, monitoring, and follow-through.
+Devices and access paths need cleaner baselines, monitoring, and follow-through.

 The team needs a clearer order for containment, communication, and recovery when something suspicious actually happens.